 Leadership and Parenting… what’s the connection?

-Over the years of leading teams and coaching people in leadership positions, a variety of themes have come up such as: culture and values, growth mindset, the balance between autonomy and top down decision making, effective communication styles, stress management and psychological safety.
-Now that I am also a mother of two, I’ve been pleasantly surprised by the many parallels between leadership and parenthood.
+Over the years of leading teams and coaching people in leadership positions, a variety of subjects have come up: culture and values, growth mindset, the balance between autonomy and top down decision making, effective communication styles, stress management and psychological safety, to name a few.

-We want to avoid being “helicopters” or “micromanagers” but might not feel comfortable completely letting go of the reins.
+We want to avoid being “helicopters” or micromanagers but might not feel comfortable completely letting go of the reins.
 We want to be present and available, but not to the detriment of our own sanity.
 We want to answer an important email (even when it’s a Saturday evening), and we want to comfort our non sleeping toddler (even if it’s at 3am), but we don’t want to find ourselves realizing that it’s been 6 months since we’ve been to the gym or had a date with our partner.
+We want to foster autonomy, but we know that sometimes we just need to make a top down decision.

-Balancing your Polarities
+Balancing your polarities

 I invite you to write down: